ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "What's your name?" he asked.

 "Mira," she whispered.
-"My... my village.
+"My… my village.
 They came in the night.
 Slavers.
-I hid in the root cellar, but when I tried to help the others..."
-She coughed, more blood staining her lips.
+I hid in the root cellar, but when I tried to help the others…" She coughed, more blood staining her lips.

 Gond felt the rage building—the old, familiar fury at the injustice of it all.
 But beneath that anger, something else stirred.
 The divine light, responding not to his commands but to his compassion.
 He let himself feel Mira's pain, her terror, her desperate hope.